dpopchev/howto-quick-setup-dsm/README.md

 # Synology DiskStation Manager

-Notes howto setup an Synology NAS running `DiskStation` version `7.2`.
+Rules of thumb about configuring an Synology NAS running `DiskStation` version `7.2`.
 Find references at the end.

 ## Install